thilak009/kong-assignment/README.md

 ## Assumptions
 - Currently only the user who created the organization belongs to that org, there is no feature to invite more users.
-    - hence authorization is very basic, the user who created the org can do all operations on the org
+    - hence authorization is very basic, the user who created the org can do all operations on the org, haven't considered different sets of permissions for users as of now

 ## Trade offs
 - Chose GORM's auto migrate for handling table schemas, works for most cases, no overhead, but a fully featured migration tool might be required for some setups